Museum in the Streets

 THE MUSEUM IN THE STREETS®™ installation was created and organized by The Biddeford Historical Society.
 Biddeford Cultural & Heritage Center has assumed the care and management.

-For further information write to
+For further information contact us at:

 L’installation du MUSEE DANS LES RUES®™ fut créée et organisée par la Société Historique de Biddeford.
 A présent, le Centre de Culture et Héritage de Biddeford est responsable pour son soutien et direction.

-Pour plus d’information, écrivez à
+Pour plus d’information, écrivez à: